Don't Nod

-Don't Nod Entertainment SA (trade name: Don't Nod, formerly Dontnod Entertainment) is a French video game developer based in Paris.
+Don't Nod Entertainment SA (formerly traded as Dontnod Entertainment) is a French video game developer and publisher based in Paris.
 Founded in June 2008, it started development on Remember Me (2013).
 Because of its poor return on investment, Don't Nod entered "judicial reorganisation" in 2013.
-With the help of French agency funding, it signed Life Is Strange (2015) with publisher Square Enix Europe in 2014, whose successful release raised Don't Nod's industry status.
-In May 2018, Don't Nod went public on the Euronext Growth market.
-Other games they have developed include Vampyr, The Awesome Adventures of Captain Spirit, Life Is Strange 2, Twin Mirror, and Tell Me Why.
+With the help of French agency funding, it developed Life Is Strange (episodically in 2015), whose successful release raised Don't Nod's industry status.
+It began third-party publishing with Gerda: A Flame in Winter in 2022.

 History

+Founding and debut title (2008–2013)

 Dontnod Entertainment was founded by Hervé Bonin, Aleksi Briclot, Alain Damasio, Oskar Guilbert and Jean-Maxime Moris on 1 May 2008, alongside other former Criterion Games, Ubisoft and Electronic Arts staff.
+"Dontnod" is a palindrome devised by co-founder Alain Damasio.
+Founding investment partners were Kostadin and Mariana Yaneva, Douglas and Claudie Hawes and Viktor Kalvachev.
 Originally based in Quartier des Quinze-Vingts in the 12th arrondissement, the studio moved into a new office in Quartier de la Villette in the 19th arrondissement to accommodate the company's growth in late 2008.
-The studio used Unreal Engine 3 for their first game, working with Epic Games' engineering team which leading to Epic extending Dontnod's UE3 evaluation and has used the engine for all of its games.
+The studio used Unreal Engine 3 for their first game, working with Epic Games' engineering team which leading to Epic extending Dontnod's UE3 evaluation and has since used the engine for all of its games.